| Anatomy of Greed: The Unshredded Truth from an Enron

 firm used their name to help pressure Enron's internal controls

+to quickly approve new deals.
 The larger lessons of Cruver's book illustrate that complex

 business models, even ones flawed to the bone, can survive